BedrockStreaming/tech.bedrockstreaming.com/_posts/2025-12-09-tvjs-e2e-tests.md

 And I press the enter key
 Then I should be on the clip n°3 page
 ```
-These "X should be focused" assertions are implemented using [`cy.get()`](https://docs.cypress.io/api/commands/get), which brings Cypress's built-in retry and timeout mechanisms to our focus checks:

-This gives us the same stability guarantees as standard pointer interactions: if the focus isn't there yet (e.g., during an animation), Cypress waits and retries until it passes or times out.
+These "X should be focused" assertions are implemented using [`cy.get()`](https://docs.cypress.io/api/commands/get), which brings Cypress's built-in retry and timeout mechanisms to our focus checks.
+It gives us the same stability guarantees as standard pointer interactions: if the focus isn't ready yey, Cypress waits and retries until it is or times out.

 This version is massively more robust because:

 - We never send a navigation key unless we’ve confirmed the app is ready for it.
 - Every navigation step is validated, so if something goes wrong, we catch the error immediately instead of cascading into unrelated failures.

-The test no longer relies on internal timing or initialization sequences — only on deterministic focus transitions.
-In practice, this eliminated nearly all flaky LRUD tests, but introduced a new complexity in test writing: developers had to know about this layer of assertions to add and remember to write tests this way.
-After the initial round of test stabilisation, flakiness returned with every test written by developers unaware of this quirkiness of LRUD app testing
+The test no longer relies on internal timing or initialization sequences.
+Only on deterministic focus transitions.

+In practice, this eliminated nearly all flaky tests, but introduced a new complexity in test writing: developers had to know about this layer of assertions to add and remember to write tests this way.

 ## Enforcing Consistency with Linting
+After the initial round of test stabilisation, flakiness returned with every test written by developers unaware of this quirkiness of LRUD app testing.
 Since our Gherkin tests are ultimately just code, the obvious solution was the same as for any coding convention:
 lint it.

 We used [gherkin-lint](https://github.com/vsiakka/gherkin-lint).
-It's a tools used by other teams in the company and supports c Gherkin files linting.
+It's a tools used by other teams in the company and supports custom rules.
 We wrote a custom rule to enforce our navigation discipline.

-The rule is simple and strict: any step that triggers LRUD navigation (“I press the X key”) must be immediately followed by a focus assertion (“…should be focused”).
+The rule is simple and strict: any step that triggers LRUD navigation (“I press the X key”) must be immediately followed by a focus assertion (“X should be focused”).

 To implement this, the rule parses feature files line by line, keeps track of the last “effective step,” handles chaining with “And”, and flags any navigation step that isn’t followed by a matching assertion.

-The work of clearing all lint errors and integrating the rule in our CI is still ongoing

 ## Beyond "Should be Focused"

-While the "should be focused" assertion is effective and easy to lint, it can be verbose.
-To address this and cover more scenarios, we introduced other stabilization utilities:
+The "should be focused" assertion is effective and easy to lint, but verbose.
+We also introduced other utilities to cover more scenarios:
 - "Navigate X direction to X": This action combines the navigation step with the final focus check.
 By specifying the end goal, we ensure the action itself is successful.
-Although it doesn't validate the initial focus, it significantly improves stability by verifying the outcome.
+Although it doesn't validate the initial focus, it significantly improves stability by verifying the outcome of the action.
-- State Assertions: In a streaming app, focus isn't the only state that matters.
-We also validate player states (e.g., play/pause, playback progress) after keyboard actions.
+- Player state assertions: In a streaming app, focus isn't the only state that matters.
+We also validate player states (play/pause, playback progress, ...) after keyboard actions.
 Our lint rule accepts these as valid post-navigation assertions, ensuring that key presses have the expected effect on the media player.

 ## Conclusion

 Testing LRUD navigation with Cypress exposes a gap: Cypress is great at handling UI interactions that target DOM elements directly, but it has no built-in understanding of focus state or navigation flow.
 In a Smart TV app, where everything depends on which item is focused at each step, that gap becomes the main source of flaky tests.

 By adding explicit focus assertions before and after every navigation action, we give Cypress the information it needs to stay in sync with the app.
 The tests become deterministic and failures point to real issues.
 We now trust our tests, and while we still monitor stability with weekly "no-retry" runs, they are finally working for us, not against us.